forefy/eburger/README.md

 ```
 ..

-This will run a focused scan on one file and it's dependencies:
+A focused scan of one file and it's dependencies:
 ```
 eburger -f ../ProjectToScan/src/SomeContract.sol
 ```